From black and simple to black and feminine

 From squaredanceskirt to tight skirt

 This fabulous squaredanceskirt, cut round like a sun, had 2-3 layers of fabric.
-As amazin as it was, I couldn’t use it as is.
-And then I had a tight skirt with slit and linnien.
-A little too dull and ordinary.
-But combining the two it transformed into a skirt that fitted the hips tight and gave a slim impression above and with swing and width below.
-A great composition of these fabrics.
-I’ve even managed to set aside a lot of the fabric from the squaredanceshirt to make a third skirt.
-Prior to cutting in the tight skirt, I ensured that linning and pockets were set aside, in order to be reused in the new skirt.
-Then the tight skirt was almost cut in half and in a curved shape.
-Should you decide to work with a skirt with as much width, please take your time.
-It’s not easy.
-At least it wasn’t easy for me because the fabric was cut in a way that made it almost impossible to sew by machine.
-As demonstrated in the pictures below, I therefor shortened the skirt by hand and as you can see, not even that makes it perfect.
+This was combined with another skirt that fitted the hips tight.
+Both skirts were cut in half and the other half can be reused into new skirts.
+Remember to reuse linning and pockets.
+As demonstrated in the pictures below, I shortened the skirt by hand and as you can see, not even that makes it perfect.
 To make the innerside a bit nicer and less uneven, I added a ribbon on top at the end.
-Even though the linnen partially will hide the sewings and irregularities.
 On the outside of the skirt, it was easy to see that I’d sewed by hand and therefor I added a lace on the transition between the two skirts.

 Adding a bit feminity to an ordinary Jeans-skirt